 Solution: Set your alarm for the last minute until you need to get up.
 Or if you MUST have a snooze, then limit it to one time.

 - Your bedroom environment is disturbing your sleep.
 There are many different things that can be impacting your sleep in your bedroom.
-I look around the room based on the 5 senses and see what is being impacted.
+For one, your environment’s temperature is crucial to your sleep quality, so consider turning the A/C down or trying out a cooling mattress to help set the stage for restful sleep.
+To start, I look around the room based on the 5 senses and see what is being impacted.
 If you want to learn more about exactly how to create a perfect sleeping environment check out my blog.
 But if you want to do just one thing, I suggest limiting blue light exposure at night.
 Remember blue light will keep Melatonin from being produced, which is critical for good rest.
 Solution: Good Night Melatonin filtering blue light bulbs you can use the code Breus17 and get 10% off and these blue light blocking glasses, especially if you ever use a device at night (these should be on EVERY person’s bedside table)

 - Your Bedpartner is keeping you from getting good sleep.
 Did you know that if you sleep next to a snoring bedpartner YOU lose an hour of sleep each night?
 Yes, it is true.
 But have you tried to get them to stop snoring and it failed?
 It’s likely because you’ve been trying incorrect solutions.
 Did you know that there are 3 different types of snorers?